Harriotta

 Harriotta is a genus of cartilaginous fish in the family Rhinochimaeridae.

+The name honours Thomas Harriot (c.1560‒1621), English astronomer, mathematician, ethnographer and translator, who published the first English work on American natural history in 1588.

-Some common names for species in the genus include bentnose rabbitfish, bigspine spookfish, longnose chimaera, long-nosed chimaera, longnosed chimaera, and narrownose chimaera.
+Some common names for species in the genus include rabbitfish, spookfish and chimaera.

 Distribution

 Harriotta species can be found in the deep waters of continental slopes around 380 to 2,600 m deep in the Atlantic and the Pacific Oceans.
 It is also known to be found in the Indian Ocean off of southern Australia.
 They are also common in the northern Atlantic, northwest Pacific, and southwest Pacific Oceans.